cjshelton/blog/_posts/2020-03-26-running-aspnetcore-in-docker-on-raspberrypi.md

 ## Building and Running the App on the Pi

-First thing's first &mdash you'll need an application to publish.
+First thing's first &mdash; you'll need an application to publish.
 For me, I already had a solution which contained two projects &mdash; a WebAPI project targeting `netcoreapp2.1`{:.code-inline} and a Class Library project used for abstracting data access targeting `netstandard2.0`{:.code-inline}.
 If you don't have a project yet, a fresh WebAPI project created through the dotnet CLI would suffice.

 ### The Dockerfile

 In order to get the app running in Docker, I needed to build a Docker image which can be used to spin up a Container to run the application on the Pi.
 The Dockerfile has six main sections:

-#### Pull the Base .NET Core SDK Image
+#### 1. Pull the Base .NET Core SDK Image

 The Dockerfile uses two stages, the first being a build stage, to build an intermediate image which can be used to build the resulting production-ready image from.
 This first step pulls in the image will be used as the basis for the build image stage.
-The base image to use should be chosen carefully &mdash; it is important that the .NET Core SDK image is used which enables the use of the .NET CLI to build the application.
+The .NET Core SDK image must be used to enable the use of the .NET CLI to build the application.

-Version 2.1 has been chosen here as the latest stable release prior to version 3.1.
-Unfortunately, version 3.1 would not work on the Raspberry Pi due to complications with gRPC which is a dependency of the Google Firestore API I am using.

 {:.code-block}
 ```
 FROM mcr.microsoft.com/dotnet/core/sdk:2.1 AS build
 ```

-#### Restore NuGet Dependencies
+#### 2. Restore NuGet Dependencies

 The next step is to copy in the Solution and Project files and restore the project dependencies, targeting the `linux-arm`{:.code-inline} architecture (which is the architecture of the Pi).

-The key here is that only the Solution and Project files are copied over for the restore &mdash; this allows Docker to cache this step and only re-run it if either of these files change; a change to a Controller, for example, would not result in a fresh restore which tends to take a significant portion of the build time.
+The key here is that only the Solution and Project files are copied over for the restore.
+This allows Docker to cache this step and only re-run it if either of these files change; a change to a Controller, for example, would not result in a fresh restore which tends to take a significant portion of the build time.

 {:.code-block}
 ```
 COPY ./server.sln ./
 COPY ./WebAPI/WebAPI.csproj ./WebAPI/
 COPY ./DataAccessLayer/DataAccessLayer.csproj ./DataAccessLayer/

 RUN dotnet restore server.sln -r linux-arm
 ```

-#### Publish the App for Deployment to the Pi
+#### 3. Publish the App for Deployment to the Pi

 .NET Core apps can be prepared for deployment to a host machine using the `dotnet publish`{:.code-inline} command.
 By default, the `publish`{:.code-inline} command restores dependencies and builds the application, and then outputs the result of the build to a folder, the contents of which is enough to run the application.
 As .NET Core is cross-platform, a single `publish`{:.code-inline} command can generate an application DLL and library files which can be executed on different target platforms and architectures.

 When it comes to the Raspberry Pi, storage space is more of a consideration when deciding to host applications on it, so I configured the `publish`{:.code-inline} command to produce a leaner output to put less strain on the Pi.
 I achieved this in a few ways:

 - Since I knew this application would be running on the Pi, I configured the `--runtime`{:.code-inline} option to specifically target the `linux-arm`{:.code-inline} architecture.
-- As specified in the guidance for the .NET Core 2.1 SDK, supplying a `--runtime`{:.code-inline} option implicitly sets the `--self-contained`{:.code-inline} to `true`{:.code-inline}.
-I'm not interested in a self-contained deployment (SCD) because the application is going to be running within Docker which will already have the .NET Core Runtime installed.
+- As specified in the guidance for the .NET Core 2.1 SDK, supplying a `--runtime`{:.code-inline} option implicitly sets the `--self-contained`{:.code-inline} option to `true`{:.code-inline}.
+I'm not interested in a [self-contained deployment (SCD)][dotnet-publish-scd] because the application is going to be running within Docker which will already have the .NET Core Runtime installed.
 So to keep the application size down, the second option in my `publish`{:.code-inline} command is to set the `--self-contained`{:.code-inline} option to `false`{:.code-inline} to ensure the Runtime is not packaged as part of my application.

 A few other notes about my `publish`{:.code-inline} command:
 - I'm targeting the `Release`{:.code-inline} configuration because the Pi will be acting as my Production system and I want the output of the build to be as optimised as possible.